This will be a very brief overview of our 2024 HackUTD hackathon project.

 very under documented) OpenTelemetry python instrumentation, written

-instance (also deployed on k8).
-Finally, we somehow (I was asleep)
+(also deployed on k8).
+Finally, we somehow (I was asleep) relayed the

-relayed the Jaeger data into our front end, which you could see in the
+Jaeger data into our front end, which you could see in the video.

 Overall it was a very good, although exhausting hackathon, and we produced a very interesting project.
 I learned a lot, and was definitely the most hands on experience that I've had with Kafka.
 A couple take aways: